The Digital Skin Series, 2016. Archival inkjet prints on metallic paper. 18 elements. X:150; Y:115 cm, each

 In the past, myths about skin were common across cultures and related to radical biological metamorphoses.
 For example, in the Navajo tradition – which considered the skin a mask – if you were to lock your eyes with those of the skinwalkers, they could project themselves into your body and transform into you.
 In today’s network society, bodies have left that organic condition and are characterized by transient statuses: individuals have become di-viduals, data aggregates, samples, signals.
 The last boundary between us and the world, our skin, has become a transient membrane that changes along with the trans- and meta- human forms under it.
 The space that was occupied by the skinwalkers of the past has been taken over by infinite reconfigurations and mediations.
 What remains the same is that to be human still means to constantly shift through generative metamorphosis, corruptions, and de-generations that escape any clear categorization.

-- (Upcoming) iMAL Center for Digital Cultures and Technology, REFRESH02_#LAYERS_Brussels, curated by Fabio Paris (Link Art Center), Brussels, Belgium
+- (Upcoming) iMAL Center for Digital Cultures and Technology, #LAYERS.
+Contemporary Art in the Digital Era, curated by Fabio Paris (Link Art Center), Brussels, Belgium

 - (2017) European Parliament, Leggere il Presente.
 Percezione del confine e ruolo dell’Altro nell’Europa di oggi, curated by l’art9, Brussels, Belgium